rns/kollos-luif-doc/manual.md

 <a id="action"></a>
 #### `action`

-The `action` adverb defines the semantics of its RHS alternative.
+The `action` adverb defines the semantics of the RHS alternative it modifies.
-Its values are specified in [Semantics](#semantics) section below.
+Its value is specified in [Semantics](#semantics) section below.

 <a id="completed"></a>
 #### `completed`

 The `completed` adverb defines the Lua function to be called when the RHS alternative is completed during the parse.
-Its values are the same as those of the `action` adverb.
+Its value is the same as that of the `action` adverb.

 For more details on parse events, see [Events](#events) section.